Tudat/tudat/tutorials/applicationWalkthroughs/innerSolarSystemPropagation.rst

    // Create acceleration models and propagation settings.
    AccelerationMap accelerationModelMap = createAccelerationModelsMap(
                bodyMap, accelerationMap, bodiesToPropagate, centralBodies );

 The next step in the :literal:`for` loop is to define the propagation time.
-In this example, the orbits of the inner solar system bodies are initiated 1.0e7 seconds after J2000 and are propagated for five Julian years:
+In this example, the orbits of the inner solar system bodies are initiated :math:`10^7` seconds after J2000 and are propagated for five Julian years:

 .. code-block:: cpp

-   // Specify initial time
+   // Specify initial time.
    double initialEphemerisTime = 1.0E7;
    double finalEphemerisTime = 1.0E7 + 5.0 * physical_constants::JULIAN_YEAR;